rackerlabs/support-how-to/content/cloud-servers/linux-server-security-best-practices.md

 If you were able to connect with the new configuration, save your `iptables` rules before continuing to ensure SSH port stays open.

-On Ubuntu and Debian, run the following command:
+On the Ubuntu operating system and Debian, run the following command:

     sudo -c "iptables-save > /etc/iptables.rules"